Under The Hood

 Since you have bought your vehicle from a private seller, you will be paying "use" tax instead of sales tax.
 Use tax is calculated based on the age and value of the vehicle.
 In IL, it is significantly lower than the sales tax.

-Once these fees are paid at your local SOS office or one of the other options mentioned- you will receive your new license plate.
+Once these fees are paid at your local SOS office or one of the other options mentioned- you will receive your new title, registration, and license plates.

 3) Temporary Plates